 - 1/2 cup (4 oz, 115g) butter, very cold and sliced into 1/4" thin slices

 - 1/2 cup (4 oz, 118 ml) ice cold water

 - Combine the all purpose and cake flour with the salt and sugar.
 Whisk together to mix the ingredients evenly.

 - Using your fingers, cut the lard or shortening into the flour mixture until it resembles coarse corn meal.
 Using your fingers, toss the butter into the flour mixture.
 Allow the slices of butter to break up into slightly smaller pieces into the flour.
 Work quickly so the butter doesn't get warm.
 Don't break the butter down completely.
 There should be some large flakes remaining.

-- Mix the water and the cider vinegar.
-Pour the water onto the flour all at once and toss to combine.
+- Pour the water onto the flour all at once and toss to combine.
 Gently press the dough just until it comes together.
 It will look a little dry in spots.
 The water will redistribute in the dough as it rests.

 - Wrap the dough and refrigerate for at least 2-3 hours before using.